New Jersey Construction Accident Lawyer

 Construction accident victims may be able to file personal injury claims against third parties in the event that an injury results from the accident.
-Attorneys at Brady, Brady & Reilly, LLC work diligently to protect construction workers who are injured on the job by the negligent acts of individuals other than employers or co-workers.
+The New Jersey construction accident ttorneys at Brady, Brady & Reilly, LLC work diligently to protect construction workers who are injured on the job by the negligent acts of individuals other than employers or co-workers.
 We help victims throughout the northeastern counties of Hudson, Essex, and Bergen obtain the compensation that they are entitled to for the workplace injury.
 For more than forty years, we have tirelessly to successfully represent the injured New Jersey construction workers obtain fair and full settlements for their injuries and losses.

 The Dangers Of The Construction Site

 According to the United States Occupational Safety and Health Administration, over 6.5 million Americans go to work on construction sites daily across the United States.
 A large percentage of workers face the grueling challenges of maneuvering heavy equipment while building.
 Unfortunately, there are many risks of injuries construction workers face on a daily basis.
 Some of these include:

 - Crane accidents;

 - Heavy equipment accidents;

 - Falling objects;